 Choice and Other Determinants of Employee Contributions to Defined Contribution Plans.
 Center for Retirement Research at Boston College; 2002..

 Cognition and Wealth: The Importance of Probabilistic Thinking.
-University of Michigan, Michigan Retirement Research Center; 2001..
+Ann Arbor, MI: Michigan Retirement Research Center at the University of Michigan; 2001..

 Cognitive Ability and the Stock Reallocations of Retirees during the Great Recession.
 Journal of Consumer Affairs.
 2015;49(2):356-375. doi:10.1111/joca.12065..